Towards Generalizable AI-Generated Image Detection via Image-Adaptive Prompt Learning: Method

 \subsection{Overview}

-The overview of our image encoder is shown in Fig. \ref{fig2}.
+The overview of our detection pipeline is shown in Fig. \ref{fig2}.
 We design a flexible yet effective framework that tailors the pre-trained CLIP \cite{radford2021learning} ViT for AI-generated image detection by integrating three trainable components: MLP-based adapters, learnable tokens, and image-adaptive prompts.
 These components preserve the backbone’s discriminative power while enabling instance-specific adaptation to improve robustness against unseen generators.

-Given an input image, it is first fed into the Image-Adaptive Prompt Learning module to obtain image-adaptive prompts that encode instance-specific cues to guide the backbone model.
+Given an input image, it is first fed into the Image-Adaptive Prompt Learning module to obtain image-adaptive prompts that encode image-oriented cues to guide the backbone model.
 What's more, following the vanilla CLIP, the input image is divided into multiple patches and encoded into image tokens $f_{img} \in \mathbb{R}^{N \times D}$, where $N$ and $D$ are the number of tokens and dimension, respectively.
-After that, the generated image-adaptive prompts, image tokens, and additional CLS token $f_{cls} \in \mathbb{R}^{1 \times D}$, are fed into multiple ViT encoder blocks for feature extraction.
+After that, the generated image-adaptive prompts, image tokens, and additional CLS token $f_{cls} \in \mathbb{R}^{1 \times D}$, are fed into multiple encoder blocks for feature extraction.
 In each block, the pre-trained parameters of the original CLIP are fixed to preserve knowledge.
 MLP-based adapters are inserted at equal intervals into $N_a$ blocks, while learnable tokens are applied from the $2^{nd}$ to the $N_t$-th block.
-In blocks with learnable tokens, the prompts from the previous block are fused with the tokens via a gated mechanism to form the current input prompts, thereby propagating adaptive information from the image-adaptive prompts and strengthening forgery cue modeling in deeper layers.
+In blocks with learnable tokens, the prompts from the previous block are fused with the tokens via a learnable scaling factor to form the current input prompts, thereby propagating adaptive information from the image-adaptive prompts and strengthening forgery cue modeling in deeper layers.
 Finally, the output CLS token from the last encoder block is used for the result prediction via a trainable classifier.